ouardinik/StreamRoot/README.md

 Thanks to these plots we can quickly get some preliminary observations :
 •	The streams #1, 3 and 7 are the busiest (number of users).
 The stream #6 is the least used.
 •	We can seperate the Internet Service Providers in two classes.
 The busy ones are BTP, Arange and Fro while Datch Telecam and Olga have a lower use rate
-•	Same thing for the browsers : Iron and EarthWolf are heavily used while Vectrice and Swamp account for less than 50,000 number of users which is less than the tenth of the total number of users.
+•	Same thing for the browsers : Iron and EarthWolf are heavily used while Vectrice and Swamp account for less than 50,000 of the users which is less than the tenth of the total number of users.
 (I asked Igor, and he confirmed that the the ISP or Streamroot have no influence on the choice of the browser, but we can hypothesize on the reasons of this difference)
 •	The total number of user is 534,954.
 Among those users, 485,753 are connected to Streamroot’s backend.
-We can also notice that if a user is not connected, the the data downloaded through p2p is always zero. « Not connected » users can only downlad through cdn, thus directly using the isp’s line.
+We can also notice that if a user is not connected, the the data downloaded through p2p is always zero. « Not connected » users can only download through cdn, thus directly using the isp’s line.
 However, if a user is connected it does not necessarly means that he is downloading through peer to peer : 10% of the users are not connected but 35% are downloading only through cdn.
 A user could be on a stream with not enough users trying access to same content ,thus limiting the p2p shares.

 II- Further Analysis